select2/select2/pages/12.programmatic-control/04.events/docs.md

 ## Event data

-When `select2:select` is triggered, data from the selection can ba accessed via the `params.data` property:
+When `select2:select` is triggered, data from the selection can be accessed via the `params.data` property:

 ```
 $('#mySelect2').on('select2:select', function (e) {